Experience

 Projects

 I honestly love what I do.
-Building software and solving problems with technology just feels like something I was born to do.
-That's why, even when I'm not at work, you'll often find me hacking away on some personal project.
+Building software and solving problems just feels like something I was born to do — so even when I'm off the clock, you'll usually find me hacking on a personal project.

-Here are a few of the projects I've built over the years.
+Here are a few I've built — and actually shipped.

 project preview